howtographql/howtographql/content/backend/graphql-scala/2-preparing-first-query.md

 ### GraphQL Server

 Time to implement GraphQL Server.
-This Object will be in the second layer of architecture.
+This object will be in the second layer of architecture just after HTTP server.
 Proper HTTP request will be converted into JSON object and send to this server.
-There, this object will be parsed, queries executed and sent response back to the client.
-It also will catch GraphQL parsing errors and converts it into the proper HTTP response.
+GraphQL serve will parse that JSON as GraphQL query, executes it and through HTTP layer sends response back to the client.
+It also will catch GraphQL parsing errors and converts those into the proper HTTP responses.

 <Instruction>